themanyone/whisper_dictation/README.md

 ### Improvements.

 Threading.
 Moved audio recording to the background and dictation to the foreground.
 Turns out spawning multiple, background threads for dictation was a bad idea.
 Apparently, each new `whisper-jax` instance had to be re-compiled each time.
-Dictation is many times faster runnnig in the foreground as intended.
+Dictation is many times faster running in the foreground as intended.

 Typing speed.
 Set typing_interval in whisper_dictation.py.
 But we now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
 Typing is very slow on sites like Twitter and Facebook.
-The theory is they are using Javascript to restrict input from bots.
+The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
 If you enjoy watching it type slowly, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever you want.

 ## Issues